PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 A deployer obligation - only for public bodies or private entities providing public services (banks, schools, hospitals, insurers).
 Must be conducted before putting high-risk AI into use.

-Opt-Out Rights Factors
+Opt-Out Rights: What Factors Matter

 The Master Rules